moehnked/GMTK-2022/README.md

 you are a ship with a crew, supplies counter

 ## Turn Phases
-phase 1
+### phase 1
     exploration phase
-    click the explore button to roll exploration dice. determines how far you go along the route. phase 2
+    click the explore button to roll exploration dice. determines how far you go along the route to next port.
+### phase 2
     navigation phase
     zoom in on the crows nest, crew member pops up to view potential places to go options are rolled on massive table of where you can take the ship this phase.